Marine life: Jawless fish

 Early fish had no jaws.
 Most went extinct when they were outcompeted by jawed fish (below), but two groups survived: hagfish and lampreys.
 Hagfish form a class of about 20 species of eel-shaped, slime-producing marine fish.
 They are the only known living animals that have a skull but no vertebral column.
 Lampreys form a superclass containing 38 known extant species of jawless fish.
 The adult lamprey is characterized by a toothed, funnel-like sucking mouth.
 Although they are well known for boring into the flesh of other fish to suck their blood, only 18 species of lampreys are actually parasitic.
 Together hagfish and lampreys are the sister group to vertebrates.
 Living hagfish remain similar to hagfish from around 300 million years ago.
 The lampreys are a very ancient lineage of vertebrates, though their exact relationship to hagfishes and jawed vertebrates is still a matter of dispute.
 Molecular analysis since 1992 has suggested that hagfish are most closely related to lampreys, and so also are vertebrates in a monophyletic sense.
 Others consider them a sister group of vertebrates in the common taxon of craniata.

 The Tully monster is an extinct genus of soft-bodied bilaterians that lived in tropical estuaries about 300 million years ago.
 Since 2016 there has been controversy over whether this animal was a vertebrate or an invertebrate.
-In 2020 researchers found "strong evidence" that the Tully monster was a vertebrate, and was a jawless fish in the lineage of the lamprey.
+In 2020 researchers found "strong evidence" that the Tully monster was a vertebrate, and was a jawless fish in the lineage of the lamprey, while in 2023 other researchers found 3D fossils scans did not support those conclusions.

 Pteraspidomorphi is an extinct class of early jawless fish ancestral to jawed vertebrates.
 The few characteristics they share with the latter are now considered as primitive for all vertebrates.

 Around the start of the Devonian, fish started appearing with a deep remodelling of the vertebrate skull that resulted in a jaw.

 All vertebrate jaws, including the human jaw, have evolved from these early fish jaws.
 The appearance of the early vertebrate jaw has been described as "perhaps the most profound and radical evolutionary step in vertebrate history".
 Jaws make it possible to capture, hold, and chew prey.
 Fish without jaws had more difficulty surviving than fish with jaws, and most jawless fish became extinct during the Triassic period.